Volunteer Task Descriptions

 4 volunteers

-• Weekly: Water & weed the perennial beds (water weekly during periods of little rain)
+• Water the perennial beds during periods of little rain

 • End of season: cut back perennials and water for winter